 Some spinal cord injury-related factors that can cause a bloated stomach include:

 - Bowel and Bladder Dysfunction.
-After a spinal cord injury, people may not be able to feel when their bladders or bowels need to be emptied.
-Additionally, due to lack of muscle control, they might experience difficulties pushing their stool out.
-This can cause constipation and back up the large intestine, which results in bloating.
+After a spinal cord injury, people may not be able to feel when their bladder or bowel need to be emptied.
+Additionally, due to lack of muscle control, they may experience difficulties eliminating the waste.
+This may cause constipation which keeps the waste in the large intestine, and results in bloating.

 - Impaired Diaphragm Function.
-An injury at the upper levels of the spinal cord can affect innervation of the diaphragm.
-Diaphragm contractions push down on the abdominal cavity, which can increase pressure and contribute to the sensation of bloating.
+An injury at the upper levels of the spinal cord may affect innervation of the diaphragm.
+Diaphragm contractions push down on the abdominal cavity, which may increase pressure and contribute to the sensation of bloating.

 - Physical Inactivity.
 An SCI can leave someone wheelchair-bound, which limits their mobility.
 Lack of physical activity can reduce blood pressure, circulation, and metabolic rate.
-This can dramatically slow down digestion.
+This can likewise slow down digestion.

 - Diet.
-In addition to reduced physical activity, consuming a diet high in sodium or carbs can cause water retention.
-Cruciferous vegetables like broccoli, cabbage, and kale are very difficult for the body to digest, which can also cause gas and bloating.
+In addition to reduced physical activity, consuming a diet high in sodium or carbs may cause water retention.
+Cruciferous vegetables like broccoli, cabbage, and kale are difficult for the body to digest, which contributes to gas and bloating.

 - Stress.
-Your mental health can play a huge role in the state of your body.
+Your mental health can play a role in the state of your body.
 High-stress levels increase the release of a hormone called cortisol, which makes you feel hungry.
-This can cause you to eat more, causing not only bloating of the stomach but also weight gain.
+This may cause you to eat more, creating not only bloating of the stomach but also weight gain.

 How to Get Rid of a Bloated Stomach After Spinal Cord Injury

-So now that you know what can cause a bloated stomach after spinal cord injury, let’s go over a few changes you can incorporate into your daily routine to promote healthy digestion and reduce water retention and gas.
+Now that you know what may cause a bloated stomach after spinal cord injury, here are suggestions to incorporate into your daily routine to promote healthy digestion and reduce water retention and gas.

 1) Increase Physical Activity

-Try to move around as often as possible.
-When you move around frequently, your circulation and metabolic rate increases, which can promote digestion and bowel movements.
+When you move frequently, your circulation and metabolic rate increases, which in turn promotes digestion and bowel movements.

-Another way to get rid of excess water in your system is to sweat it out.
-If you can, try to incorporate some aerobic exercise into your daily.
+Another way to decrease the excess water in your system is to sweat it out.
+Consider incorporating aerobic exercise into your daily.
 Any movement of your arms higher than your heart increases circulation and heart rate.